Myanmar frees prisoners in amnesty, dissidents included

 "We're optimistic that these are the remaining political prisoners," said Naing Naing, himself a former political prisoner.

-He said the NLD received word that political prisoners had been amnestied from the Assistance Association for Political Prisoners (AAPP), a Thai-based group that tracks prisoners in Myanmar, also known as Burma.
+The NLD, he added, received word of the freed political prisoners from the Assistance Association for Political Prisoners (AAPP), a Thai-based group that tracks prisoners in Myanmar, also known as Burma.

-Contacted by Reuters, Bo Kyi, secretary-general of the AAPP, said political prisoners were among those who had been pardoned, but the organisation needed more time to confirm the number.
+Contacted by Reuters, Bo Kyi, secretary-general of the AAPP, said political prisoners were among those who had been released but the organisation needed more time to confirm the number.

-The timing of the amnesty is significant coming ahead of a U.S. visit by Thein Sein, Myanmar's reformist president.
-The State Department said U.S. officials will meet Thein Sein on the sidelines of the U.N.
-General Assembly next week.

-Suu Kyi's election to parliament in April helped to transform Myanmar's pariah image and convince the West to begin rolling back sanctions after a year of dramatic reforms, including the release of about 700 political prisoners in amnesties between May 2011 and July.
+Her election to parliament in April helped to transform Myanmar's pariah image and convince the West to begin rolling back sanctions after a year of dramatic reforms, including the release of about 700 political prisoners in amnesties between May 2011 and July this year.

 The United States has repeatedly called for all remaining dissidents to be freed as a pre-condition for further economic rewards, including a relaxation of a ban on imports of Myanmar-made products imposed years ago in response to human rights abuses.

-"We have seen reports that the government of Burma's Information Ministry has announced that 514 prisoners will be granted Presidential Amnesty on humanitarian grounds," said a State Department spokeswoman on condition of anonymity.

-"We are watching developments of the prisoner release closely and will work carefully to verify if any political prisoners are released," she added.
-"The United States continues to call for the immediate and unconditional release of all political prisoners."

-Naing Naing of the NLD said the 424 freed political prisoners excluded inmates who were former military intelligence officials.
-The military ruled the country for 49 years as one of Asia's most oppressive regimes before ceding power to a semi-civilian government in March last year.
+Naing Naing of the NLD said the 424 freed political prisoners excluded inmates who were former military intelligence officials purged under the military junta that ruled for 49 years as one of Asia's most oppressive regimes before ceding power to a semi-civilian government in March last year.

 Thein Sein, a former general, was due to head to the United States on September 24, where he will address the United Nations General Assembly in New York for the first time as president.